Summary of Current Department & Faculty Research

 The following sections summarize current faculty research interests & activities.

-Dr. Animesh Chakravarthy - Research interests include flight dynamics & controls and multi-vehicle systems.
-Current/recent research includes the following (see also this link - click here):
+Dr. Atri Dutta - Research interests include astrodynamics, control theory, mission design and optimization.
+Specific topics include the following (see also this link - click here):

 Dr. Klaus A. Hoffmann, PhD Coordinator and Marvin J. Gordon Distinguished Professor - Research interests include supersonic and hypersonic flows, aero-acoustics, computational fluid dynamics, magnetohydrodynamics and bio-fluids.
 Current/recent research includes the following: